 The Laban Building is fully accessible; all sessions are open to people with disabilities.
 If you have any specific requirements, it is helpful if you discuss them with us beforehand.
 Please contact us on 020 8305 9400.

 Does the course cater for international students?

 Absolutely!
-Participants come from all over the world to take part in the Dance Summer School at Trinity Laban; we had people from more than 34 countries attending in 2018.
-We do ask that participants have a good standard of spoken English, as this is the language sessions will be delivered in.
+Participants come from all over the world to take part in the Dance Summer School at Trinity Laban; in the past we’ve had people from more than 34 countries attending the two-week course.
+We ask that participants have a good standard of spoken English, as this is the language sessions will be delivered in.

 How many people might there be in a session?

 I am not sure what’s right for me.
 Can I have a ‘taster’ session?
 How do I put myself in the right level?

 There’s no audition, and we do not offer ‘taster’ sessions during the Dance Summer School.
 Please read the descriptions for the sessions and levels on the website, and contact us if you are unsure what might be right for you at the booking stage.
 We are happy to advise you.

 What if I am not happy with my timetable selections?